twn9/cinema-world-api/README.md

     -  http://localhost:8080/movies -> To stop the server, press Enter in the console

-To run tests `sbt test`. postgres must be running for api integration test to run.
+To run tests `sbt test`.
+Container must be running for integration test to run.